Belgium - Third Ypres Australian 1st, 2nd and 3rd Divisions 4-5th October 1917

 The Australian assault had to go around the Zonnebeke lake, an obstacle which caused no small amount of confusion.
 The lake formed part of a Brigade boundary, always prone to mixup.
 Platoons sent forward before zero hour to ensure contact with their neighbours was made, had been disrupted by artillery fire and the German advance but the Austraian assault force quickly pushed through.
 At Zonnebeke, the Germans were withdrawing in good order and under control returning fire effectively and hold-out groups remainined in cellars and then fired into the rear of the advancing Australians.
 They were mopped up by the second echelon Battalions.

-German pillboxes were the anchor of their defensive positions and as the troops of the German assault line withdrew past them, they began to provide the very effective defence in depth for which they were intended and proved particularly problematic - at one point every officer in the left company of the 8th battalion was hit.
+German pillboxes were the anchor of their defensive positions and as the troops of the German assault line withdrew past them, they began to provide the very effective defence in depth for which they were intended.
+These pillboxes proved particularly problematic - at one point every officer in the left company of the 8th battalion was hit.
 The pilboxes were so many and dense that one observer recorded that "they resembled a village".(4) These had to be out-flanked and bombed into submission.

 II ANZAC had benefitted from a noticeably heavier barrage than had supported I ANZAC; according to a 43rd Battalion officer "it was like a wall of flame" (5).
 The 43rd was the foremost Battalion of its Brigade (11th) and was on the right of the 3rd Division formation.
 It encountered German assault troops at once.
-But like eslewhere along the line, the Australians swept relentlessly forward albeit taking casualties from well sited pillboxes until they were successively reduced.
+But like elsewhere along the line, the Australians swept relentlessly forward.
+In doing so they took casualties from well-sited pillboxes until these were successively reduced.

-Shortly afterwards the Australians of I ANZAC began receiving direct artillery fire; ie shells fired over open sights straight at their intended victims, and the muzzle flashes of the guns could be distinguished on the ridgeline.
+Shortly afterwards the Australians of I ANZAC began receiving direct artillery fire; that is, shells fired over open sights straight at their intended victims.
+The muzzle flashes of the guns could be distinguished on the ridgeline.

 An area around a large crater to the north of Broodseinde cross roads now became a centre of resistance with headquarters, sunken pillboxes, observation posts and the like all putting up stout resistance, and their positions were mutually supporting making outflanking attempts very hazardous indeed.
 The field guns were several hundred metres further north than the crater, which was the hub of effective resistance.

 Parties of Australians formed spontaneously to attack the crater and the adjacent mutually supporting positions.
-Meanwhile Captain Trail of the 8th Battalion assisted by officers of both the 8th and 7th Battalions, led parties of men to take out the field guns.
+Meanwhile Captain John Trail (/explore/people/285872) of the 8th Battalion (/explore/units/355), assisted by officers of both the 8th and 7th Battalions (/explore/units/65), led parties of men to take out the field guns.

 This pattern was repeated across the attack frontage to varying degrees.